 A Novel Epigenetic Function of WEE1

-Our data provides crucial evidence that in addition to mRNA turnover, histone transcription shut off would efficiently lower histone transcript levels once DNA synthesis is complete, thus eliminating overproduction of core histones.
+Our data provides crucial evidence that in addition to mRNA turnover, histone transcription shut off would efficiently lower histone transcript levels once DNA synthesis is complete, eliminating overproduction of core histones.
 Thus, WEE1, a cell cycle regulator has a dual role as an epigenetic modifier that maintains histone transcript levels.

 • Mahajan K, Fang B, Koomen JM and Mahajan NP*.
 H2B Tyr37 phosphorylation suppresses expression of replication-dependent core histone genes.
 Nature Structural & Molecular Biology 2012